insun/SimpleAOP/README.md

 }
 ```

-An exemple with a after joint point :
+An example with a after joint point :

 ```php
 use SimpleAOP\Aspect\After\Simple as AfterAspect;